ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 #### Client creation and sending

-When ready to send an application message with the MIMI content format, the sender generates a new cryptographically random 256-bit `franking_key`.
+When ready to send an application message with the MIMI content format, the sender generates a new cryptographically random 256-bit `franking_secret`.
-An example mechanism to generate the `franking_key` safely is discussed in
+An example mechanism to generate the `franking_secret` safely is discussed in
 {{example-franking-alg}}.

-Next the sender attaches to the message the `franking_key` and any other fields the sender wishes to commit that are not otherwise represented in the content.
-For a MIMI content object, the sender creates a CBOR "FrankingAssertion" map containing the `franking_key`, sender URI, and room
+Next the sender attaches to the message the `franking_secret` and any other fields the sender wishes to commit that are not otherwise represented in the content.
+For a MIMI content object, the sender creates a CBOR "FrankingAssertion" map containing the `franking_secret`, sender URI, and room
 URI.
 It adds this FrankingAssertion to the extensions map at the top level of the MIMI content using the integer key TBD1.